Azure-Samples/durable-functions-order-processing-python/README.md

 # Order processing workflow with Durable Functions (Python)

-[Durable Functions](https://learn.microsoft.com/azure/azure-functions/durable/durable-functions-overview)is part of [Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-overview) offering.
+[Durable Functions](https://learn.microsoft.com/azure/azure-functions/durable/durable-functions-overview) is part of [Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-overview) offering.
 Durable Functions helps you easily orchestrate stateful logic, making it an excellent solution for workflow scenarios, as well as stateful patterns like fan-out/fan-in and workloads that require long-running operations or need to wait arbitrarily long for external events.

 This sample shows how to implement an order processing workflow with Durable Functions in Python 3.11.
 The sample leverages the [Azure Developer CLI (azd)](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd?tabs=winget-windows%2Cbrew-mac%2Cscript-linux&pivots=os-windows) and [Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview?tabs=bicep) to simplify the provisioning and deployment of all resources required by the app.

-Durable Functions needs a ["storage backend provider"](https://learn.microsoft.com/azure/azure-functions/durable/durable-functions-storage-providers) to persist application states.
+Durable Functions needs a [storage backend provider](https://learn.microsoft.com/azure/azure-functions/durable/durable-functions-storage-providers) to persist application states.
 This sample uses the default backend, which is Azure Storage.

 > [!IMPORTANT]
 > This sample creates several resources.
 Make sure to delete the resource group after testing to minimize charges!